 - Wire services: Some vendors — especially if they’re located overseas — prefer to be paid via wire services.
 By setting up a wire transfer platform through cash management, you eliminate the need to make these transactions at a bank.

 - Corporate credit cards: Rather than dealing with petty cash or writing checks to employees for on-the-job expenses, cash management can set up corporate credit cards, giving employees access to funds in a controlled way.
-“If the business owner only wants employees to have access to gas stations, I can set up the credit card do that.
-If business owners want to give employees a limit of $50, I can set that limit,” Jackson says, noting that this can reduce occurrences of internal theft and fraud.

 What type of business is a good candidate for a cash management system, and what are some of the benefits?